roblaing/erlang-webapp-howto/unit8/README.md

 <h2>Erlang websocket server</h2>

+Cowboy's User Guide recommends in websocket's
+<a href="https://ninenines.eu/docs/en/cowboy/2.7/guide/ws_handlers/#_saving_memory">saving memory</a> section to add
+the optional <em>hibernate</em> atom to the tuple returned by its various handlers to save memory, which I've done.

 <h3>User Authentication with websocket and Web Storage</h3>

 Instead of writing the user's ID hash as a cookie, I can turn to another of the myriad of web APIs